keemarice/PowerOutages/README.md

 ### Conclusion
 The Final Model improved performance over the Baseline by leveraging domain-relevant features, interaction terms, and a simple yet effective linear approach that aligned well with the data's underlying tendancies.
 For future work, it would be interesting ti see how this model would perform on a dataset with more datapoints for longer outages.
 In that case, ridge regression (with a slightly higher RMSE for this dataset) might perform better.

-omit later: State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.

-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.

 <iframe